Student Rights and Responsibilities Appendices

 - Recognize and honor the intellectual property of others; comply with legal restrictions regarding plagiarism and the use and citation of information resources.

-- Cite and credit all material used, including Internet material.
+- Cite and credit all material used, including internet material.

-- Only use software or apps on FCPS devices or network that have been approved and that the school may legally use.
+- Only use software or apps on FCPS devices or networks that have been approved and that the school may legally use.
 Duplicating or modifying copyrighted software in violation of a license agreement is a serious offense that may result in student discipline.

 - Use the FCPS technology resources in a manner that is consistent with the educational mission of the school system.

 - Help maintain the integrity of the school information systems.
 Tampering or experimentation is not allowed; this includes the use of the FCPS network and resources to illicitly access, tamper with, or experiment with systems inside and outside FCPS.